kit-data-manager/fairdo-cookbook/src/pids/search.md

 Either

-- A [FAIR Digital Object Ecosystem Testbed](../appendix/appendix_testbed.md) instance, which comes with pre-configured with the ingredients below and will save you step 1 (configuration)
+- A [FAIR Digital Object Lab](../appendix/appendix_fair-do-lab.md) instance, which comes with pre-configured with the ingredients below and will save you step 1 (configuration)

 or